 Malarial protection recommended: No

 Medical care: Nearest doctor is in Otjiwarongo, about 40 minutes' drive from Okonjima.

 Dangerous animals: High Risk

-Security measures: The whole reserve is fenced and there are armed guards at the entrance gate.
+Security measures: The whole reserve is fenced and there are armed guards at the main entrance gate.

-Fire safety: Fire extinguishers in each room and in central areas.
+Fire safety: There are fire extinguishers in each room and in the central areas.

 Disabled access: In Place

-Laundry facilities: Laundry can be done at an extra charge and costs between N$10 and N$40 per item.
+Laundry facilities: Laundry can be done at an extra charge and costs between around N$10 and N$40 per item.
 If laundry is collected in the morning, it will normally be returned the same day, weather permitting.